-This storybook backdrop is easily customizable for any event, which is why I love it!
-I made it for our joint birthday/Baptism party and used each page to highlight one of our kids.
-The book pages are based on those found in our classic Adventures of Winnie the Pooh storybook but would work well for any storybook-themed party.
-I painted Winnie the Pooh images in the blank spots and it was the perfect backdrop for our food table.
+While I made this book for our Pooh party, this storybook backdrop is easily customizable for any event, which is why I love it!
 This would be great for a birthday party or baby shower and could work well for twins.
-This could even be a sweet backdrop for a wedding event with the addition of “Once upon a time” and “Happily Ever After”.
+This would even be a sweet backdrop for a wedding event with the addition of “Once upon a time” and “Happily Ever After”.
 It would be a neat way to incorporate a couple’s story at a party.
 One of my favorite things about this backdrop is it makes a wonderful keepsake after the event!
-Below is the tutorial along with two templates to download – a .jpeg and an editable Photoshop file.

 Supplies Needed for Storybook Backdrop